ITTY stands for

 material to the transmit queue using simple

-E-Mail (SMTP protocol).
+E-Mail (SMTP protocol) or a special RTTY Mailer Application from Bill, K7TTY.
 News broadcasts are now

 possible from every point in the world.

-The GREENWICH Channel has been set
+The EUROPE Channel (formerly called the Greenwich channel) has been set

 up and is now running.
 This Channel is in response to inquiries